I've had my period for three straight months!

 - certain birth control devices (such as an intrauterine device — IUD)

 - pelvic inflammatory disease (PID)

 - abnormal pregnancy (a miscarriage, for example)

 A health care provider can help you consider your symptoms, determine a diagnosis, and discuss a treatment plan that will work for you.
-Students at Columbia can make an appointment with their primary care provider by calling x4-2284 or logging on to Open Communicator.
+Students at Columbia can make an appointment with with a health care provider by contacting Medical Services (Morningside) or the Student Health Service (CUMC).
 Having bleeding for such a long time may be frustrating or concerning; fortunately seeing a health care provider can help get you on the track toward an effective treatment and more regular cycles.
 Take care,